berggrueninstitute/Life-Otherwise/_articles/06-citlalli.md

 _Mr.
 Guthrie:_ Kind of a mystery.
 He was nowhere on our radar.
 Seemed an unconventional vagabond type.
 Engineering degree.
 No steady work.
 Took jobs to save money for travelingmostly through Latin America.
 His early notes describe his wanderings as “weaving a cultural jacket,” so that he can “wear his memories for warmth” when he returns to the U.S. But here you go… from his travel journal.

-_Professor Ruiz:_ Wait…why do you have his journal?!
+_Professor Ruiz:_ Wait… why do you have his journal?!
 His parents were looking desperately for that.

 [Inaudible]